 Some identity thieves will go to great lengths to steal your information.
 That includes digging through the trash.
 As gross as that sounds, it still happens.
 That’s why it’s important to shred any documents containing important account numbers or other information that can be used to identify you.
 Tearing and cutting stuff up might work if you cut them into small enough pieces.
-You’ll be better off, though, if you just buy a cheap and effective shredder like this one.
+You’ll be better off, though, if you just buy a cheap and effective shredder.

 7) Build Strong Passwords

 In order to keep your online identity and information safe, it’s important that you create strong passwords for all of your accounts.
 Not only that, but you should create different passwords for each account and change them regularly.
 Trust me, I know it can be a total PIA to keep track of.
 But, it’s important if you want to protect your identity.
 Apps like Dashlane can help you get this done and store them without any headache.

 If you’re spending any time online, you need to protect your computer with antivirus software.
 (Duh.)
 This is no longer just a suggestion.
 It’s a necessity.
 I’m very careful about the websites that I visit and the emails I open.
 However, my antivirus and firewall block attacks on almost a daily basis.
 Personally, I think it’s totally lame that anybody would want to bust onto my computer or try to trick me into installing spyware.
 But, I’ve seen it happen too many times to go unprotected.